“I couldn’t believe it, fucking hell, man, you know what this crazy bitch woman say ?”

 The reality was somewhat different.

 Stefan didn’t win the first prize; he wasn’t even mentioned for a commendation.
 He passed, but without merit.
 One examiner concluded that his conducting was ‘workman-like’.
-The orchestra knew when to start and when to stop, but those parametres notwithstanding, they did what they wanted, ignorant or indifferent to the increasingly desperate swirls of the baton.
+The orchestra knew when to start and when to stop, but those parametres notwithstanding, they did what they wanted, indifferent to the increasingly desperate swirls of the baton.

 The general consensus was that he lacked colour and command.
 And presence.
 No amount of teaching could impart that.
-He could acquit himself adequately in a minor regional, that is to say, amateur orchestra, but no sign of future greatness was detected.
+He may acquit himself adequately in a minor regional, that is to say, amateur orchestra, but no sign of future greatness was detected.
 That was the official verdict, and Stefan, sensitive and withdrawn, lacked the temperament to go against his teachers.
 They had spoken, he had acquiesced.

 By the spring of 1995, Stefan had envisioned having an apartment in Charlottenburg and a pied a terre in Mitte, of being the youngest conductor of the world’s finest orchestras, and signed to a prestigious record label.

-By the spring of 1995, Stefan was sharing a small flat in Kreuzberg with a boyhood friend from Heidelberg.
+By the spring of 1995, Stefan was sharing a small flat in Kreuzberg with a childhood friend from Heidelberg.
 The conducting was never going to happen, nor was he even going to play in the most modest of orchestras.
-Over the coming months, he failed every audition, while he couldn’t get anyone interested in even looking at his compositions.
+Over the coming months, he failed every audition, while he couldn’t get anyone interested in even looking at his own compositions.
 Finally, by his own estimation, getting as low as a musician could go, he would advertise his services as piano teacher.

 However, he also made a commitment to perform whenever and wherever, be it pianist, cellist or, “Even the damn viola.”
 As such, and cellists being rare among the squat bars and underground art centres, Stefan had been invited to play at several events, approaching each performance with professionalism and vigour, despite the inexplicable nonsense he had to endure.
 He mostly received bemused apathy, occasionally laughter.